zmeng137/Recursive-Sketched-Interpolation/README.md

-# QTTM
+# Tensor Network Functional
-Quantics Tensor Train Multiplication
+Efficient Products and Functions of Tensor Networks